agungTuanany/NodeJS_course_by_maximillian/chapter-26-understanding-websocket-socketio/README.md

 perfect sense.
 But if you have some active notification, you want to get tour users, then you all want to integrate WebSockets.

-Now, let me showyou how to add WebSockets to your project in the next lecture.
+Now, let me show you how to add WebSockets to your project in the next lecture.

 **[⬆ back to top](#table-of-contents)**
 <br/>